Everything You Need to Know About Confessions of Judgment

 Most of the time the aggressive bank account levy is accomplished successfully without warning and your bank will not alert you before your bank account is frozen, or worse, emptied.

-In fact, if your business or you personally do your banking at a national banking institution with branches, offices, or headquarters in the State of New York or the State of Pennsylvania, in all likelihood, after the Plaintiff converts your signed COJ into a Court Order Judgment, your accounts may be swept out of the entire judgment amount within a day or two of the Judge executing that order.
+In fact, if your business or you personally do your banking at a national banking institution with branches, offices, or headquarters in the State of New York or the State of Pennsylvania, in all likelihood, after the Plaintiff converts your signed Confession of Judgement into a Court Order Judgment, your accounts may be swept out of the entire judgment amount within a day or two of the Judge executing that order.

 New York was the primary state utilizing Confession of Judgments which is why most lenders have a location there.
 Section 3218 of New York’s Civil Practice Law and Rules (CPLR) allows confessions of judgments to be filed within the state.

-After investigation of the New York Marshall’s office for abusive collection activities, many inconsistencies and irregularities were discovered as to how the Marshall’s office was benefiting monetarily from their hyper aggressive collection tactics.
+After investigation of the New York Marshall’s office for abusive collection activities, many inconsistencies and irregularities were discovered as to how the Marshall’s office was benefiting monetarily from their hyper-aggressive collection tactics.

-Of course, those tactics were also greatly benefiting the MCA companies.
+Of course, those tactics were also greatly benefiting MCA companies.
 The entire process made headlines across the county.
 In order to remedy the abuse, CPLR 3218 was amended in 2019 to restrict the use of confessions of judgments to only residents or businesses domiciled in the State of New York.

-In other words, if your business exists in Texas, as an example, a New York Confession of Judgment is no longer effective against you or your business.
+In other words, if your small business exists in Texas, as an example, a New York Confession of Judgment is no longer effective against you or your business.

 Should I Sign a Confession of Judgment?

 A Confession of Judgment is a powerful tool used by lenders to expedite the process of obtaining a civil judgment.
-In the event that the debtor triggers a condition of the COJ, such as missing a required payment, the lender may file the affidavit with the court and obtain a judgment to collect the money – all without needing to bring an actual lawsuit to prove their case.
+In the event that the debtor triggers a condition of the Confession of Judgement, such as missing a required payment, the lender may file the affidavit with the court and obtain a judgment to collect the money – all without needing to bring an actual lawsuit to prove their case.

 If you’ve already signed a Confession of Judgment, don’t despair.
 There are options for relief that can still help you.